DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-10-07-linking-partnerships-with-accreditations.md

 You cannot create a partnership between accredited providers or between training providers.
 A single accredited ITT provider must lead all ITT partnerships and can involve both training partners and placement schools.

 We display each provider's name and UKPRN or URN in the list.
-This information allows users to choose the correct provider from similarly named providers.
+This information enables users to select the correct provider from among similarly named options.

 The question is required.
 If users do not select a training provider, we show an error message: